 So if you already know how to open a company but aren’t sure where you should do it, Texas should definitely be on your list.

-If you enjoyed reading this article about how to start a small business in Texas, you should also read these:
+If you enjoyed reading this article on how to start a small business in Texas, you should check out this one on how to start a small business.